How to stop binge drinking

 Lots of teenagers go through a phase of rebelling against the system.
 Therefore, they set out on a mission to stand up to the laws, regulations, parents, and the community.
 Funnily enough, they all think they are the first brave soul to do so.
-Many will binge drink to increase self-confidence and to demonstrate just how rebellious they are.
+Many will binge drink to increase self-confidence and demonstrate their rebelliousness.

 Youth is wasted on the young, as they say.

-It’s hard to understand why each generation thinks by drinking they are beating the system.
+It’s hard to understand why each generation thinks by drinking, they beat the system.
 Or giving ‘the man’ the middle finger.

 Binge Drinking Adverse Effects

 Binge drinking is connected to a wide variety of mental health conditions.
 Although some have a temporary impact, others can lead to irreversible problems.

 The harsh but short-term effects of binge drinking are:

 Sick and tired of feeling sick and tired?